smicksan/Policy_RL_24_25/README.md

-## Research project on public environment and health public policy data from the Lombardy Region 2024-2025
+## Research project 2024-2025 on public environment and health public policy data from the Lombardy Region

 **Author:** Sandra Mickwitz
 **Email:** sandra.mickwitz01@icatt.it
 **Institution:** Università Cattolica del Sacro Cuore
-**Date:** 19th of February 2025

 ## Introduction
 This repository contains cleaned and pre-processed data for research on public environment and health policy in the Lombardy Region.